New York State College of Agriculture and Life Sciences at Cornell University: The Agriculture Quadrangle

 The Dilmun Hill Student Farm is located in Ithaca, New York is a student-run farm facility operated according to sustainable agricultural practices.

-The Social Media Lab, is part of the College's Communications Department.
+The Social Media Lab, is part of the college's communications department.
 In this modern research laboratory, faculty supervise undergraduate and graduate research focusing on human interaction in CMC and online communities, including the investigation of social phenomena, such as disclosure or deception among users of social media computer applications, such as Facebook, Grindr.
 Studies examine human behavior, personal experience, and human interaction in the digital realm along the dimensions of language processes, perception, self-representation, and interpersonal interaction.
 In 2009, The Social Media Lab coined the term, the Butler Lie, a reference to factually untrue verbal communication used to politely initiate or end an instant message conversation, such as "Gotta go, boss is coming!"
 These statements buffer the otherwise negative experience of social rejection or ostracism.

-The recently established Rich's Food Safety Lab was made possible by a donation from frozen food industry giant Rich.
+The recently established Rich's Food Safety Lab was made possible by a donation from frozen food industry giant Rich Products.
 The laboratory aims to engages in critical food safety research and the education of the next generation of food safety leaders.